Jump to navigation

 The University of Colorado led a competitive process to select Practice Transformation Organizations (PTOs), who are matched with participating primary care practices for the first cohort.
 PTOs provide a Practice Facilitator and/or a Clinical Health Information Technology Advisor, as well as additional technical assistance, to each practice with which they are matched.

-SIM Practice RFA: Cohort 1
+SIM Practice RFA: Cohort 1, 2 and 3

 The University of Colorado has released a Request for Application (RFA) and is soliciting applications from primary care practices to be considered for inclusion in the first cohort of SIM practices.
 The practices that are selected to participate will receive technical assistance and financial support to integrate physical and behavioral health and test value-based payment models.